-Anyway, for this year, I decided to return to the Italian restaurant I went to in 2014.
-This being Basilico at Regent Hotel Singapore.
+Anyway, for this year, I decided to return to the Italian restaurant I went to in 2014, this being Basilico at Regent Hotel Singapore.
 I decided to return for I greatly enjoyed their semi-buffet dinner the previous time, particularly the appetizer spread with so many types of cheeses and so many types of condiments.
-And then there was the immaculate service, which was attentive without ever being intrusive.
-In short, Basilico had exactly what I was looking for.
-This being a slow, leisurely meal, with all sorts of exotic food options for me to go geeky over.
+And then there was the immaculate service, which was always attentive without ever being intrusive.
+In short, Basilico Singapore had exactly what I was looking for.
+This being a slow, leisurely meal, with all sorts of exotic food options for me to geek over.

 Incidentally, Basilico was having an Alps of Italy Dinner promotion.
 I didn’t notice this till I finished eating. 😛

 I’m no gourmet, so I’m not going to attempt any detailed review of Basilico’s food quality.
 What I’d just say is, there feels to be an emphasis on natural flavours, be it the main dish or desserts.

 Nothing was too sweet or too salty, or as we Singaporeans say, too gaow (weighty, heavy after eating).
 This translates to … being able to eat more and try more things!
 There’s also no need to gulp down gallons of water later, just to wash off flavouring-induced thirstiness.